swiss-ai-center/image-groomer/README.md

 Note: the number of images could be accidentally higher or lower than the limit due to a weak handling of the counters in threads and the fact that downloads or files could be corrupted.
 This needs improvements in the code but it does the trick for bulk download.

+Note: This script is designed to work with Bing Image Search.
+If you want to use another search engine, you will need to modify the `get_image_urls` function accordingly.